The North Dakota Real Estate Commission has reciprocal agreements with the following states: Georgia, Iowa, and Minnesota.

 To receive a reciprocal North Dakota broker's license, you must be a resident of and have an active broker license in your state of residence.
 Individual states may have additional requirements.

 The licensing examination is waived under the reciprocal agreement.
 Beginning July 1, 2019, the application fee for a reciprocal North Dakota broker's license is $150 with an $8 credit report fee.
+NOTE: the $150 and $8 fees can be submitted together, two separate checks are NOT necessary.
 Submit to our office a completed application for a reciprocal broker license, the license fee, credit report fee (can be submitted with one check) and current (not more than 30 days old) original Certificates of Licensure from any state in which you currently have or have had a real estate license.
 All applicants must also complete and submit the Criminal History Record Check Request form (SFN 60688) with their application.

 Criminal background check: